Web Services Security Training

 - Signing web service messages

-Part V - Introduction to WS-Policy and WS-SecurityPolicy
+Part VI - Introduction to WS-Policy and WS-SecurityPolicy

 - Basic WS-Policy structure